-Garden paths have the power of taking any garden from drab to fab with as much or as little effort and as you like.
+Garden paths have the power of transforming any garden from drab to fab with as much or as little effort and in whatever way you like.
 Installing a garden path is also a very budget-friendly solution to tidying up your garden and they often require minimal supplies.
 Most garden paths can be made up of concrete steppers, gravel or stones, bricks, stone or all of the above.
-There are really endless ways you can construct a garden path and the design is really down to your own (or your landscapers) imagination!
+There are really endless ways you can construct a garden path and the design is really down to your own (or your landscaper’s) imagination!

 Whether you’re looking for a simple DIY project or something a little more involved, then you’ve come to the right place!
-Check out these 40 garden path ideas to get your creative juices flowing!
+These ideas should get your creative juices flowing!

 2. Foliage stepping stones

 Stepping stones provide a solid path to step on and are such an easy way to create a garden path.
 Foliage can really create a lot of texture along your garden path, so ensure some of your plants are draping over the edge of your raised garden beds as this creates the effect of them spilling over.

 3. Decorative garden path

 This garden path is a clever take on stepping stones using block pavers.
 The blocks are spaced just the right width apart and have little stones underneath them that create other interesting details amongst the dark soil.
 Perfect for a dramatic sculptural cactus garden like this!